• Fall Recipes

 Swiss Interest Group Histamine Intolerance, food compatibility for histamine

-All ingredients in this roasted carrot and tahini dip score a '0' on the SIGHI list, with the exception of:
+All ingredients score a '0' on the SIGHI list, with the exception of:

-• apple cider vinegar, which scores a 1.
-If you prefer, you can substitute for white distilled vinegar which scores a 0 on the SIGHI list.
+• garlic and apple cider vinegar, which score 1.
+If you prefer, you can substitute for white distilled vinegar which scores 0 on the SIGHI list.

 • black pepper, which scores 2.